wp-plugins/flyzoo/readme.txt

 1. Live Support Chat with Real Time Visitors Monitoring
 2. Move, resize and minimize chat
 3. Chat with emoticons, sound notifications and media content preview
-4. Responsive layout on mobile devices
+4. Responsive chat layout on mobile devices
 5. Chat colors and features are customizable

 == Frequently Asked Questions ==

 = How do I go online and chat with my visitors? =

-1. Open your website, locate the chat widget at the bottom of the page
+1. Visit your website and locate the chat widget at the bottom of the page
 2. Click on MENU
 3. Click on "Log in or Sign up"
-4. Enter the e-mail and password you used to sign up
+4. Enter the e-mail and password you used to join Flyzoo

 The main button will turn from "Leave a message" to "We are online".